-During the current year, the Corporation disposed of, and deconsolidated, a subsidiary, 2260761 Ontario Inc. of which it owned 72.8% (Note 24).
-Non-controlling interest in the net assets of 2260761 Ontario Inc. were identified separately from the Corporation's equity.
-The non-controlling interest prior to disposal consisted of the non-controlling interest's portion of net assets, earnings, and other comprehensive earnings.
+Non-controlling interests in the net assets of Adventus Exploration Limited ("Adventus") (See Note 11) are identified separately from the Corporation's equity.
+The non-controlling interest consists of the non-controlling interest's portion of net assets, earnings, and other comprehensive earnings.